it9tst/tab-writer/README.md

 # tab-writer

-### Progetto finale per esame di Sistemi Digitali - Ing.
+### Final Project for exam of Sistemi Digitali M - Ing.
 Informatica Magistrale - UniBO 2021

 Guitar Tablature Transcription with a Convolutional Neural Network.

 ### Requirements
 Python 3.6.12, plus some external libraries, are required to use this project: